TNTwise/Rife-ESRGAN-App-Linux/README.md

 vkQueueSubmit failed and vkAllocateMemory failed happens when there isn't enough VRAM for the current frame.
 Downscale the video or get a better PC if this happens.

 ## TODO
-Fix CPU + GPU combo not working with realsrgan <br />
+Add a function that deletes already processced files (check if file num x 2 exists in output_folder) Fix CPU + GPU combo not working with realsrgan <br />
 Add shutdown when done<br />
 Disable tabs when on a certain upscale mode<br />